privatezero/Resume/README.md

 # Selected Presentations and Lectures

 * "Demystifying FFmpeg and FFplay."
 AAPB NDSR Webinar Series.
-01/26/2017
+01/26/2017.
 * "Planning for Preservation in Public Media: An AAPB NDSR Update."
 AMIA Annual Conference 2016.
 Pittsburgh, PA.
 11/12/2016.
 * "Expanding Access Through Music: The Adrian Cowell Films and Research Collection." _Poster_.
 IASA Annual Conference 2016.
 Washington, DC.
 09/27/2016.
 * "Building a Digital Preservation Community in Public Broadcasting."
 IASA Annual Conference 2016.
 Washington, DC.
 09/26/2016.
 * "Tools and Resources for Multimodal Teaching and Learning."
 University of Washington English CIC Program.
 11/13/2015.
 * "Keeping it Real: Providing Access to Physical Collections."
 AMIA Annual Conference 2015.
 Portland, OR.
 11/21/2015.
-* "Expanding Access Through Music: The Adrian Cowell Films and Research Collection." _Poster_.
+* "Expanding Access Through Music: The Adrian Cowell Films and Research Collection."
 AMIA Annual Conference 2015.
 Portland, OR.
 11/19/2015.
 * "Odds and Sods: The Hidden Music of the Adrian Cowell Films and Research Collection."
 Fifty Years of Opium and Conflict in the Shan State of Burma: A Visual Retrospective.
 Seattle, WA.
 5/30/2015.
 * "Odds and Sods: The Hidden Music of the Adrian Cowell Films and Research Collection."
 Pacific Northwest Music Librarians Association.
 Eugene, OR.
-5/5/2015
+5/5/2015.
 * "Media Archives and Japan Studies Time Based Media.
 UW Libraries Japanologists' Colloquium."
 Seattle, WA.
-2/2/2015
+2/2/2015.

 _ _ _

 # Grants
 Grant Writer and Project Manager.
-2016 National Film Preservation Foundation Basic Preservation Grant to preserve the [Joseph F. Rock Ethnographic and Exploration Film Collection](http://archiveswest.orbiscascade.org/ark:/80444/xv60098/op=fstyle.aspx?t=i&q=waseumc) ($10,495).
+2016 National Film Preservation Foundation Basic Preservation Grant to preserve the Joseph F. Rock Ethnographic and Exploration Film Collection (http://archiveswest.orbiscascade.org/ark:/80444/xv60098/op=fstyle.aspx?t=i&q=waseumc) ($10,495).
 Fully Funded.

 _ _ _